||The Micah Program

 > Are there special Micah courses?
 Yes, Micah

-freshmen take at least three, and up to five, courses together
+freshmen take at least three courses together

-the university.
+in their first year.
 All of these courses generally satisfy some

 of the university core requirements.
 They also take students